Kong/docs.konghq.com/src/gateway/kong-enterprise/db-encryption.md

 ### Vault Permissions

+In order to communicate with Vault, {{site.base_gateway}} must be provided with either:

+* A Vault token.
+* The Vault role applied to the Kubernetes service account of the running pod.

-In order to communicate with Vault, Kong must be provided a Vault token for access.
-The token must be associated with a policy that allows the `read` and `list` actions on the path where keyring secrets are stored.
+The token or Kubernetes auth role must be associated with a policy that allows the `read` and `list` actions on the path where keyring secrets are stored.
 Kong does not write keyring material to the Vault cluster.

 ### Syncing the Keyring